Gemini-Solutions/gemblog-docs/docs/containers-without-docker.md

 ## Unshare System Call

-The `unshare` system call in Linux is pivotal for creating new namespaces, which are essential for containerization without relying on Docker or any container runtime.
+The {==_unshare_==} system call in Linux is pivotal for creating new namespaces, which are essential for containerization without relying on Docker or any container runtime.
 This system call allows a process to create and manage its own namespaces, thereby isolating its execution environment from the rest of the system.
 The `unshare` command, detailed in its [man page](https://man7.org/linux/man-pages/man1/unshare.1.html), enables a process to disassociate from certain namespaces or create new ones.
 By specifying different namespace types as arguments (such as network, mount, IPC, PID, user, or UTS namespaces), `unshare` empowers developers to control the level of isolation and resource visibility of their processes.
 Now let's start to create our own isolated process.

 ## Mount Namespace